isamess/isamess/README.md

 🌱About me:
 <br></br>
- I’m a Full Stack Web Developer.
+ I'm a Full Stack Web Developer.
 I love to solve problems.
-I like jobs where I can develop all the knowledge and skills I learned at Henry Bootcamp and all the knowledge I learnt by myself and with other partners.
-I have develop some  individual projects  and team projects too which I like most.
+I like jobs where I can develop all the knowledge and skills I learned at Henry Bootcamp, all the knowledge I learnt by myself and with other partners.
+I have developed some  individual and team projects too which I like most.
  <br></br>
  In our projects we used several technologies.
 I'm always researching and studing new documentation and technologies.
 I have an opened and problem-solving oriented mind and I like to find out new solutions.
   I love to work as collaborate part of a productive team but able to be effectively self-manage at independent projects, too.
   <br></br>
-  The technologies and frameworks I've been using are  Javascript, NodeJS, Express, React, Redux, SQL, MongoDB, Typescript, Redux-Toolkit, Bootstrap, Material UI, EmailJS, Toastify among others and I am learning Java and some others more at this moment.
+  The technologies and frameworks I've been using are  Javascript, NodeJS, Express, React, Redux, SQL, MongoDB, Typescript, Redux-Toolkit, Bootstrap, Material UI, EmailJS, Toastify, Three.js, Vue.js, among others and I am learning Java and some others more at this moment.
   <br></br>
   I also studied Digital Marketing, Web Design and Graphic Design with Corel Draw, Photoshop, Adobe Illustrator and In Design programs.
    <br></br>
   I'm a plastic artist too, I'm a vitralist and muralist and I did my own site to make people know my art, I perform my works with different materials, means and techniques according to different goals.
 You can see it at https://artesenvitraux.wordpress.com/
   <br></br>
- According to my former studies (I'm a Philosophy and Literature teacher) I'm  used to  problems solving and creativity, that is the common thread that links all my knowledge and skills through Art, Philosophy, Literature and Programming.
+ According to my former studies (I'm a Philosophy and Literature teacher) I'm  used to  problems solving and creativity, that is the common thread that links all my knowledge and skills through Art, Logic, Philosophy, Literature and Programming.
  <br></br>
  What I like and can offer:
 <ul style= "text-decoration: none">
   <li>I'm always open to learn.</li>
   <li>Enjoy solving problems.</li>
-  <li>I like to work with teams.</li>
+  <li>I love working with teams.</li>
-  <li>Work with goals and focus on solving problems.</li>
+  <li>I Work with goals and focus on solving problems.</li>
-  <li>I do one task at a time and like to do it properly.</li>
+  <li>I do one task at a time and like to do it properly until it's done.</li>
 </ul>

   <hr></hr>